Lizzie van Zyl: Background

+Following van Zyl's death on 9 May 1901, her mother Elizabeth Cecilia and seven of her brothers and sisters were still imprisoned in the Bloemfontein concentration camp and subjected to regular severe abuse and mistreatment and were kept in severely bad conditions because they were Dutch Boers and the patriarch of the family, Hermanus Egebert Pieter van Zyl, still refused to surrender to the British and continued to fight for his republic; as a result, van Zyl's 14-year-old elder sister Hester Wilhelmina van Zyl is believed to have most likely died nine months later on or around 17 February 1902, and her six-year-old younger brother Pieter had died the following month on or around 20 March from a severe gangrene of his jaw.

 Photo

 Initially, the publishers of Hobhouse's reports refused to publish the photograph.
 The photo of the emaciated van Zyl was reportedly sent from British author Arthur Conan Doyle, who served as a volunteer doctor during the Boer War, to Joseph Chamberlain.
 Both Doyle and Chamberlain were ostensibly proponents of the Boer Wars, at least publicly; Doyle wrote a short work The War in South Africa: Its Cause and Conduct, that set forth his reasoning for supporting the war.
 The photo was allegedly used as propaganda; not as directly anti-war propaganda, but to support the false notion that Boer children were neglected by their parents.

 The image was released with the detail that it was taken when van Zyl and her mother entered the camp.
-Chamberlain was quoted in The Times on 5 March 1902, saying that Lizzie's mother was prosecuted for mistreatment.
+Chamberlain was quoted in The Times on 5 March 1902, saying that van Zyl's mother was prosecuted for mistreatment.

-Emily Hobhouse investigated the case and was unable to find any evidence of a case or the prosecution of Lizzie's mother for neglect.
-She located the photographer, a man named de Klerk, who was also a camp inmate at the time, and de Klerk stated that the photograph was taken two months after Lizzie had arrived at the camp, not when they had just arrived.
+Emily Hobhouse investigated the case and was unable to find any evidence of a case or the prosecution of van Zyl's mother for neglect.
+She located the photographer, a man named de Klerk, who was also a camp inmate at the time, and de Klerk stated that the photograph was taken two months after van Zyl had arrived at the camp, not when they had just arrived.